 If you’ve reached this point and you still think that an ICO is right for your business, then it’s essential to set your ICO up for success.
-In How To Run A Successful ICO: Part Two, we take a look at how you can best prepare to launch your ICO.
+In How To Run A Successful ICO: Part 2, we take a look at how you can best prepare to launch your ICO.

 Disclaimer: This article is meant to be an educational guide for people interested in running an ICO and is for information purposes only.
 It is not intended to be legal or financial advice.